 - If you apply for a business loan for the company.

-- If in future you and your fellow directors decide to sell the company to someone else.
+- If, in the future, you and your fellow directors decide to sell the company to someone else.

-- If you apply for a grant or some other kind of funding for the company.
+- If you apply for a grant or other funding for the company.

 If you lose your certificate or need a replacement